php-fig/www.php-fig.org/faq/index.md

 do so, but that is not the aim.
 Nobody in the group wants to tell you, as a programmer, how to build your application.

+## What does PSR stand for?

+PSR stands for PHP Standards Recommendation.

 ## What standards have been passed so far?